Why AI-Generated Content Is Not Appropriate for Medical Animation in Pharma and Biotech

 Medical animation must be:

-AI-generated content, by its nature, cannot guarantee originality, exclusivity, or scientific accountability.
+AI-generated content cannot guarantee originality, exclusivity, editability, or long-term usability.

 The Role of Experts in Medical Animation

 Medical animation remains a discipline that demands human expertise—scientific literacy, regulatory awareness, and strategic judgment.
-While automation may support limited technical processes, the core work of scientific visualization must remain under expert control.
+While automation may support limited technical tasks, the core work of scientific visualization must remain under expert control.

 Let’s Get Started